SPrigentG/parkinson_speech/README.md

 ```
 ### Comment
 The testing of this repo is for now limited to the happy path.
 Further testing is needed.
 In addition, only functions from the process.py script are tested.

+## Other
+If you want to check on how I did my EDA and part of my thought process on this problem, you can checkout on the branch called 'notebooks' and read my jupyter notebook drafts.